Expansion properties of Whitehead moves on cubic graphs: Acknowledgements

 \section{Acknowledgements}

-Both authors were supported by the Swiss National Science Foundation project no.~PP00P2--202667.
-This first author is now supported by the FWO and the F.R.S.--FNRS under the Excellence of Science (EOS) programme project ID~40007542.
+LGdP was supported by the FWO and the F.R.S.--FNRS under the Excellence of Science (EOS) programme project ID~40007542.
+Both authors thank the anonymous referees for their comments and suggestions that helped improving the manuscript.

 { \MakeUppercase[1]{#1} }